-6.4.
-THIS COURT ORDERS that the Applicant shall be entitled but not required to pay the following expenses whether incurred prior to or after this Order:
+5. THIS COURT ORDERS that the Applicant shall be entitled but not required to pay the following expenses whether incurred prior to or after this Order:

-- (a) all outstanding and future wages, salaries, employee and pensiondirector's compensation, employment benefits, vacation pay and expenses payable on or after the date of this Order, whether owing to employees or independent contractors, and in each case incurred in the ordinary course of business and consistent with existing compensation policies and arrangements; and, - (b) the fees and disbursements of any Assistants retained or employed by the Applicant in respect of these proceedings, at their standard rates and charges.
+(a) all outstanding and future wages, salaries, director's compensation, employment benefits, vacation pay and expenses payable on or after the date of this Order, whether owing to employees and independent contractors, and in each case incurred in the ordinary course of business and consistent with existing compensation policies and arrangements; and,

+(b) the fees and disbursements of any Assistants retained or employed by the Applicant in respect of these proceedings, at their standard rates and charges.